.jpg)

 Train: Structure That Fits Your Life

 Your training must fit around your job, family, and reality, not the other way round.
 That means being strategic about intensity, recovery, and progression without burnout.
-Our Elevate 1-to-1 coaching programme is built on this principle: personalised, adaptive training that meets you where you are and gets you where you want to go.
+Our personalised Elevate coaching programme is built on this principle: 1:1 bespoke focus, adaptive training that meets you where you are and gets you where you want to go.

 Fuel: Nutrition That Supports Performance

 You can’t out-train poor nutrition, especially after 40.
-Protein supports muscle maintenance.
+Protein supports muscle growth and maintenance.
 Carbs around sessions fuel performance and recovery.
 Hydration affects everything from power output to sleep quality.

 This isn’t about restrictive diets.
 It’s about simple, sustainable habits that support training and life.